YoungMahesh/syntax-notes/sql.md

   2. Foreign Key (FK): A foreign key is a column or a set of columns in a table that refers to the primary key of another table.
 It establishes a link between the two tables.

-- When you define a foreign key in a table, you are essentially creating a relationship between the table with the foreign key and the table with the primary key.
+- When you define a foreign key in a table, you are essentially creating a relationship between the table with the foreign key and the table with the pr  imary key.

   - This relationship helps maintain referential integrity, ensuring that the values in the foreign key column(s) correspond to existing values in the primary key column(s) of the referenced table.